The-Yerbas-Endeavor/yerbas-docs/docs/smartnodes/shared-nodes.md

 ## EvoNodes

-## Raptornodes
+## Yerbasnodes

-Raptornodes has recently been absorbed into SullyNodes, and users have been migrated to thge SullyNodes services.
+Yerbasnodes has recently been absorbed into SullyNodes, and users have been migrated to thge SullyNodes services.
 This migration was finalized on Thursday, 7 october 2022.

-Raptornodes users can log into SullyNodes using their regular login method.
+Yerbasnodes users can log into SullyNodes using their regular login method.
 2FA codes have been migrated accordingly.